top of page

 • Orders, notices or legal issues: building notices, council orders, outstanding compliance, unregistered easements. - Legalfinda

-• Safety and cladding risks, asbestos or contamination (including prior meth labs).
+• Safety and cladding risks, asbestos or contamination (including history of meth labs).

-• Natural hazard and environmental risks: flooding, bushfire, overland flow, landslip.
+• Natural hazard and environmental risks: flooding risk, bushfire risk, overland water flow, landslip.

-• Neighbourhood or external impacts: planned road widenings, rezoning, or developments likely to materially affect amenity/value.
+• Neighbourhood or external impacts: planned road widening, rezoning, or developments likely to materially affect value.

-• Stigma/“history” where relevant: serious crimes, deaths or events that a reasonable buyer (or a buyer the agent knows) would likely treat as important.
+• Stigma/“history” where relevant: serious crimes, deaths or events that a reasonable buyer or buyer agent would likely treat as important.

-Key point: There’s no exhaustive list—if a fact would likely influence a reasonable buyer’s decision or price, treat it as material. - Consumer Affairs Victoria
+Key point: There’s no exhaustive list.
+The Material Fact guidelines are probably intentionally designed this way.
+If a fact would likely influence a reasonable buyer’s decision or price, it should be treat as material. - Consumer Affairs Victoria

 Material Fact vs Section 32 (Vendor’s Statement)

 In Melbourne and Victoria, the Section 32 sets out prescribed information (title, rates, easements, notices, etc.).
+In Victoria, these property related information are disclosed in the Section 32, which accompanies the Contract of Sales.
 But not every material fact appears in Section 32, and a “clean” Section 32 does not excuse an agent from disclosing other important issues.
 Think of it this way:

 • Section 32 = mandated disclosures under the Sale of Land Act (Vic)

-• Material facts = everything else the vendor/agent knows that a reasonable buyer would want to know
+• Material facts = everything else the vendor and sale agent knows, that is not mandated in Section 32, that a reasonable buyer would want to know.
+EG, structural and / or termites issues.

-If a Vendor Statement is incomplete or misleading, buyers may have rights to rescind or claim damages—speak to your lawyer quickly. elaminelaw.com.au
+If a Vendor Statement and disclosure is incomplete or misleading, buyers may have rights to rescind or claim damages.
+Speak to your lawyer the moment you discover issues.

 When Must Agents Disclose the Material Facts?